-The University of Oregon established a comprehensive environmental policy in 1997 that identified key areas for advancing environmental stewardship.
+The University of Oregon established a comprehensive environmental policy in 1997 that identified key areas for environmental stewardship.
 Among these are a commitment to responsible purchasing, efficient resource usage, minimizing solid and hazardous waste production, and sustainable campus planning and design.
-In 2011 the Office of Sustainability, with input from the Environmental Issues Committee, took the initiative to review and recommend major updates to the policy.
-We then worked with unit heads, UO Legal Counsel, Vice President for Finance and Administration, and faculty senate on further refinements.
-The updated environmental policy, signed by President Gottredson in April 2014, establishes the following seven guiding principles:
+In 2011 the Office of Sustainability, with input from the Environmental Issues Committee, reviewed and recommended major updates to the policy.
+We then worked with unit heads, UO Legal Counsel, Vice President for Finance and Administration, and the university senate on further refinements.
+The updated environmental policy, signed by President Gottfredson in April 2014, establishes the following seven guiding principles:

 1. PLANNING & DESIGN The University will endeavor to minimize environmental impacts associated with the construction and operation of campus buildings and grounds through careful attention to environmental performance standards in design and construction.